Oldsmobile Starfire: 98 Starfire (1954–1957)

 The 1956 models were updated to the appearance offered on the concept car, with the most noticeable aspect of the appearance being the large gaping grille with minimal adornment and bumper guard elements.
 The automatic transmission became standard with the inclusion of a "park" position on the transmission gear selector.
-During the 1957 model year, all 98 models were referred to as 98 Starfire, sharing the standard features with the coupes and sedans.
+During the 1957 model year, all 98 models were referred to as Starfire 98, sharing the standard features with the coupes and sedans.
 The name was dropped from the 98 series beginning with the 1958 model year.